PyroGenesis/TrimpCommander/README.md

 - Buys Gigastations
 - Automatically runs maps to unlock prestiges

+### `trimps_player.js`
+Switches the player between research and mining for max miner efficiency while keeping the number of researchers needed low.

+### `trimps_magma.js`
+Automatically switches from world view to map view and back to maximize Dimensional Generator magma usage (no overclock).

 ### `trimps_equalize.js`
 Utility methods to change number of workers
 - `fireAll()` simply fires all Farmers, Lumberjacks, Miners and Scientists (useful for AutoJobs ratio change)